Chapter 12 Exercises

 }

 Exercise 3.
-Out of range index in an array.
-Write a Program that creates an array of 5 elements and tries to access a position out of range.
-Handle the ArrayIndexOutOfBoundsException.
+Index out of range in an array.
+Write a program that creates an array of 5 elements and tries to access a position out of range.
+Handle the ArrayIndexOutOfBoundsException

 Solution: